 - Include any correspondence that you have had with your Faculty, particularly if you have Faculty or Tutor/Course Leader support.

 - Make sure to sign and date the letter and give your student ID number.

-If you have been terminated for poor academic performance then your statement needs to focus on the academic year as a whole but specifically on what was wrong at the assessment periods.
+Your statement needs to include the academic year as a whole, but should specifically focus on what went wrong during the assessment periods.

-- The Termination of your Student Status could be revoked.
+The Termination of your Student Registration could be revoked.

-- The Termination of your Student Status could be confirmed.
+The Termination of your Student Registration could be confirmed.

 The Student Casework Office aims to respond to students within 6 weeks of the outcome.

-Should you have any difficulties or questions not covered here please email email@example.com and we will reply as soon as possible.
+If you have any difficulties, questions not covered here, or would like to send us your draft statement for feedback, please email firstname.lastname@example.org and we will reply as soon as possible.